mfasano727/MBDynFCwb/README.md

 Commands can be found in the `FreeCAD MBDyn workbench with Assembly 4 instructions` page of the [wiki](https://github.com/mfasano727/MBDynFCwb/wiki/FreeCAD-MBDyn-workbench-with-Assembly-4-instructions)

 ### Tutorial
 A tutorial is found in the [Pendulum Tutorial](https://github.com/mfasano727/MBDynFCwb/wiki/Pendulum-Tutorial) page of the wiki
+A tutorial is found in the [Slide Crank Tutoial](https://github.com/mfasano727/MBDynFCwb/wiki/Slide-Crank-Tutorial) page of the wiki

 ### Feedback